Medium wave: Spectrum and channel allocation

-North America uses 118 channels from 530–1700 kHz using 10 kHz spaced channels.
+North and South America use 118 channels from 530 to 1700 kHz using 10 kHz spaced channels.
 The range above 1610 kHz is primarily only used by low-power stations; it is the preferred range for services with automated traffic, weather, and tourist information.

 Sound quality

-The 9/10 kHz channel stepping on MW requires limiting the audio bandwidth to 4.5/5 kHz because the audio spectrum is transmitted twice on each side band.
+The channel steps of 9 and 10 kHz would ordinarily require limiting the audio bandwidth to 4.5 and 5 kHz, respectively, without causing any interference to adjacent channels, because the audio spectrum is transmitted twice, once on each side band (i.e. ±4.5 kHz of carrier frequency for 9 kHz channels and ±5 kHz of carrier frequency for 10 kHz channels).
 This is adequate for talk and news but not for high-fidelity music.
-However, many stations use audio bandwidths up 10 kHz, which is not Hi-Fi but sufficient for casual listening.
-In the UK, most stations use a bandwidth of 6.3 kHz.
+However, many stations use audio bandwidths up 10 kHz, which is not hi-fi but sufficient for casual listening.
+In the UK, until 2024 most stations used a bandwidth of 6.3 kHz.
+However in 2024, Ofcom expanded the allowed bandwidth to 9 kHz, giving a noticeable improvement in quality.
 With AM, it largely depends on the frequency filters of each receiver how the audio is reproduced.
 This is a major disadvantage compared to FM and digital modes where the demodulated audio is more objective.
 Extended audio bandwidths cause interference on adjacent channels.